 Mr. Kammerman played a pivotal role in the In re Comverse Technology, Inc. Derivative Litigation, No. 601272/06 (Sup.
 Ct.
 N.Y.
 Cnty.) ($62 million recovery), particularly in drafting the appellate briefs which led to the seminal New York Appellate Division opinion, reported at 56 A.D.3d 49 (1st Dept 2008), clarifying the standards of demand futility, and holding that a board of directors loses the protection of the business judgment rule where there is evidence of self-dealing and poor judgment by the directors.
 He was also a member of the team that litigated the appeal in Tellabs, Inc. v.
 Makor Issues & Rights, Ltd. before the United States Supreme Court, in which the Supreme Court issued an opinion defining the pleading standard for scienter in all federal securities fraud cases, and is reported at 551 U.S. 308 (2007).

-Mr. Kammerman has been selected as a New York Metro Super Lawyer from 2014-2016.
+Mr. Kammerman has been selected as a New York Metro Super Lawyer every year from 2014 to the present.

 While attending the Benjamin N. Cardozo School of Law, Mr. Kammerman was named an Alexander Fellow, through which he worked as a judicial intern in the chambers of the Honorable Joseph A. Greenaway, Jr., United States District Judge in Newark, New Jersey.